jack-berg/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 is the built-in reference implementation of the API, and is [configured](../configuration/) to process and export the telemetry produced by instrumentation API calls.
-This page discusses the OpenTelemetry ecosystem in OpenTelemetry java, including resources for end users and cross-cutting instrumentation topics:
+This page discusses the OpenTelemetry ecosystem in OpenTelemetry Java, including resources for end users and cross-cutting instrumentation topics:

 - [Instrumentation categories](#instrumentation-categories): There are a variety